Audit Log

 Search and filter

-Section titled “Search and filter”Audit → Search supports:
+Section titled “Search and filter”Audit → Search supports two filters today:

 Export